Skip to Content

 What is a Typical Healthcare Fraud Case?

-We are often asked to characterize a typical healthcare fraud case.
+So from normal doctors facing tough business decisions to the outrageous conduct in the Fadanelli case, what is a typical healthcare fraud case?
 In reality the facts are so different that it is hard to frame the cases in a nutshell.
 Most frequently there are billings largely invented or services provided far beyond what the patient needed or received.
 We reviewed some recent federal filings and some state cases to write this blog.
 The cases we selected fairly represent the current focus on DME fraud as well as the more common medical fraud cases.
 The Hernandez $ 200 million DME fraud case is the largest we have ever seen.

 On June 22, 2024 the Department of Justice announced 193 arrests and $ 2.75 Billion dollars in claims relating to healthcare fraud.
 Read the DOJ health care fraud press release.
 The arrests included 76 doctors, nurse practitioners, and other licensed medical professionals per the DOJ report.
 The press release describes the areas of arrests this way: